 I came up with a slow cooker recipe for baked beans a few years ago and fell in love with that.
 I’d never tasted anything quite like it.
 The flavors are incredible!
 Then I fell in love with this contraption called the Instant Pot and knew I had to make a new NEW version of baked beans because everything is better when made in an Instant Pot.
 If you don’t know that yet, test it out.
 It’s true!
 There’s some sort of magic going on in that shiny little pot.

 Instant Pot Baked Beans are even tastier than the crockpot version and they take a fraction of the time to make.
 I love that this recipe uses dried beans that do not need to be soaked.
 The bacon in the recipe adds YUM, as does the onion, tomato paste and brown sugar.
 It’s the perfect sweet and savory little side dish that you will fall in love with!

 HOW TO MAKE PRESSURE COOKER BAKED BEANS FROM SCRATCH – NO NEED TO SOAK THE BEANS!

 Follow these SUPER simple steps to make the perfect side dish in your pressure cooker!

-Add 1 pound of dry beans (red kidney, pinto or a combo of both), 8 cups water and 1 teaspoon salt to the pot and stir.
+Add 1 pound of dry beans (red kidney, pinto or a combo of both), 8 cups cold water and 1 teaspoon salt to the pot and stir.
 Place the cover on the pot and set timer to 25 minutes on high pressure (use the pressure cook setting).
 It will take the Instant Pot pressure cooker around 20 minutes to build up pressure before it begins cooking.

 When cooking time is done, let the pressure naturally release for 5 minutes, then do a quick release.
 Remove the cover and drain the beans.